-The PBCD will encourage in its students the independent study, the participation in research, innovation, the dissemination of knowledge, and their contribution to the development of the country.
+The PBCD will encourage in its students: independent study, participation in research, innovation, dissemination of knowledge, and their contribution to the development of the country.
 Will teach its graduates to apply the knowledge in mathematics, statistics, computational sciences, and data sciences in the solution of problems subject to analysis and to develop in their area.